Optimal sequencing depth for single-cell RNA-sequencing in Wasserstein space: Empirical results

 \subsection{Experimental setup}

-In this section, we empirically investigate the dependence of the optimal number of samples $n^{*}$ on the sequencing budget $m$ via simulation experiments on a real single-cell dataset.
-Given a ground truth population distribution $\mu$ constructed from a real dataset, we generate $n$ i.i.d samples followed by $m$ reads for various values of $n$ and $m$, yielding noisy empirical distributions $\hat{\mu}_{n}(m)$ (recall the sampling and sequencing procedures from \Cref{sec:preplim}).
+In this section, we empirically investigate the dependence of the optimal number of samples $n^{*}$ on the sequencing budget $m$ via simulation experiments on real single-cell datasets.
+Given a ground truth population distribution $\mu$ constructed from a real dataset, we generate $n$ i.i.d. samples followed by $m$ reads for various values of $n$ and $m$, yielding noisy empirical distributions $\hat{\mu}_{n}(m)$ (recall the sampling and sequencing procedures from \Cref{sec:preplim}).
 The resulting Wasserstein errors $W_{1}(\hat{\mu}_{n}(m),\mu)$ then reveal the desired dependence, demonstrating the validity of our theoretical results from \Cref{sec:theorems}.
+Throughout this section, we use the $\ell_1$ distance on the simplex $\Delta_{(d-1)}$ as our ground metric in computing $W_1$.